marmalade82/ts-react-forms/README.md

 # TS React Forms #

-This library provides a strict but simple interface for creating React Forms from existing React components, and injecting validation and read-only logic into the forms.
+Naive experimental library for generating a React form from a JS schema array.

 The library is built with TypeScript and React.
 The example project is built in HTML, CSS, and TypeScript (React)